Disclaimer: I own nothing

-By nightfall, my mind is defended once more, my emotions more controlled... and it is only then when I notice that my meals had been far more abundant than I would typically eat.
+By nightfall, my mind is defended once more, my emotions more under control.
+And it is only then when I notice that my meals had been far more abundant than I would typically eat.

 Wrath, Lust and Gluttony.

-I have never had a temper, I am don't eat that much... and while I do appreciate the female form, I have never ogled my family before, even if I can acknowledge that mother, Keira and Morrigan are all beautiful women.
+I have never had a temper, and I don't usually eat all that much, and while I do appreciate the female form, I have never ogled my family before.
+Even if I can acknowledge that mother, Keira and Morrigan are all beautiful women.